-(a) The Legislative Council in its regulations shall designate the form of the Financial Impact Statement.

-- (b) No Special Appropriation shall be made, no purchase, grant nor gift of real or tangible personal property shall be accepted by any Town Department as provided in Sections 6-35, 6-40, and 8-05, until the Board of Finance and Legislative Council have received and have had thirty-five days to give due consideration to a Financial Impact Statement. - (c) Financial Impact Statements shall be prepared by the Finance Director as set forth in Subsection 4-05(c)(7).
+- (a) The Legislative Council in its regulations shall designate the form of the Financial Impact Statement. - (b) No Special Appropriation shall be made, no purchase, grant nor gift of real or tangible personal property shall be accepted by any Town Department, other than the Board of Education, as provided in Sections 6-35, 6-40, and 8-05, until the Board of Finance and Legislative Council have received and have had thirty-five days to give due consideration to a Financial Impact Statement. - (c) Financial Impact Statements shall be prepared by the Finance Director as set forth in Subsection 4-05(c)(7).